• Product Introduction

 - npm run build

-- npx edgeone pages deploy -n $PROJECT_NAME -t $EDGEONE_API_TOKEN -e production
+- npx edgeone makers deploy -n $PROJECT_NAME -t $EDGEONE_API_TOKEN -e production

 Configuration Instructions